-Analysis | The two big discrepancies in the testimony on the Jan.
-6 Capitol riot
+Analysis | The disputed timeline of the Capitol riot

 3:04 p.m.: Miller orders the “full mobilization” of the Guard.

-This discrepancy, unlike it’s predecessor a week before, actually got drilled down on.
+This discrepancy, unlike its predecessor a week before, actually got drilled down on.
 Blunt tried to reconcile the versions between Walker and Salesses, at which point Salesses seemed to qualify his timeline.

-“I didn’t get approval until a little bit after five, and I got that from the secretary of the Army who was relayed to me,” Walker said, adding: “Army senior leaders told me, at about 17:08, 5:08 p.m., that the [acting] secretary of Defense has authorized our approval to support the Capitol.”
+“I didn’t get approval until a little bit after 5, and I got that from the secretary of the Army who was relayed to me,” Walker said, adding: “Army senior leaders told me, at about 17:08, 5:08 p.m., that the [acting] secretary of Defense has authorized our approval to support the Capitol.”

-“In fairness to Gen. Walker too, that’s when the [acting] secretary of Defense made the decision — at 4:32,” Salesses said.
+“In fairness to Gen. Walker, too, that’s when the [acting] secretary of defense made the decision — at 4:32,” Salesses said.
 “As General Walker has pointed out, because I’ve seen all the timelines, he was not told that until 5:08.”

 Just moments prior, though, Blunt had asked Salesses whether 4:32 p.m. was “the moment when the Guard was told they could move forward,” and he responded, “Yes, senator, it is.”
 That strongly suggests this was actually conveyed to the Guard at that time.